 At the beginning of March, we shared a brief overview of our first webinar of 2021 which explored how financial institutions could create new opportunities with integrated deal structuring.
 In this blog, we’re taking a closer look at the event and sharing our five key takeaways about why deal structuring is such an important component of a private markets strategy.

-1. Deal structuring offers significant commercial opportunities
+1. Deal structuring in private markets offers significant commercial opportunities

 An appropriate structuring framework is crucial to democratising the private markets, efficiently executing investments, controlling related risks and delivering a positive experience to end investors.
 However, creating appropriate deal structures to meet commercial and regulatory needs requires specialist knowledge and expertise, which means many institutions are unable to fully capitalise on the opportunity in private markets.